tecnickcom/tc-lib-unicode/README.md

 ## Description

-PHP library containing UTF-8 font methods
+PHP library containing Unicode and UTF-8 methods, including the Unicode Bidirectional Algorithm.

 The initial source code has been extracted from TCPDF (<http://www.tcpdf.org>).